-TO PROMOTE AND FOSTER THE CONCEPTS OF GOOD COMMUNITY DESIGN AT THE CITY, NEIGHBORHOOD AND INDIVIDUAL PROJECT LEVELS, AND TO STRENGTHEN THE RURAL AGRICULTURAL SMALL VILLAGE IMAGE OF THE CITY OF WILLARD.
 TO INCORPORATE CONCEPTS OF GOOD COMMUNITY DESIGN AT THE CITY, NEIGHBORHOOD AND INDIVIDUAL PROJECT LEVELS AND TO STRENGTHEN THE RURAL IMAGE OF WILLARD.

 - (1) Objective Through the development review and site plan approval processes require quality developments that improve the livability of the City and the quality of life for its residents. - (a) Policy -Strive for harmony and unity between individual development projects.
 Landscaping and coordinated tree planting can do much to unify adjoining developments. - (b) Policy Locate development in configurations and in areas that will preserve and enhance open space character and rural atmosphere in the community. - (c) Policy -All efforts should be required to screen mechanical equipment, parking, and storage areas from public view. - (d) Policy -Improve the visual quality of developments throughout the City by requiring the use and maintenance of generous natural landscaping areas that require little water or irrigation.
 More specifically: - i.
 Separate residential and non-residential uses by permanent, easily maintained walls, solid fences, and combinations of space and landscaping. - ii.
-Develop and update design standards for all commercial developments.
+Develop and update design standards for all commercial developments. - iii.

-- iii.
 Improve the visual quality of all commercial areas by requiring the use and proper maintenance of generous landscaping areas or open spaces. - iv.
 Development on major thoroughfares should blend harmoniously together promoting a theme of oneness and unity. - v.
 All commercial development will be presented to, and approved by, the Planning Commission to ensure the development is in conformity with this Community Character Element. - (2) Objective For all developments recognize that street improvements and street-scape play an important role in the City's identity. - (a) Policy Building setback, park-strip requirements and treatments should be sufficient and appropriate to create an aesthetically pleasing and functional street-scape. - (b) Policy The design of streets and street improvements should be evaluated from both aesthetic and functional perspectives.
-Elements of the street-scape should include traffic control devices, signs, lighting, medians, curb and gutter, parking strips, and tree planting. (-Evaluate the HD Housing Develoments) - (c) Policy -All City street signage should be attractive, well maintained and functional, being clearly visible both day and night. - 3) Objective Recognize that the people of the City of Willard are the greatest asset and define the most important quality and character of the City. - (a) Policy Encourage citizen participation and civic organizations to participate in City planning and development activities.
+Elements of the street-scape should include traffic control devices, signs, lighting, medians, curb and gutter, parking strips, and tree planting.

+- (c) Policy -All City street signage should be attractive, well maintained and functional, being clearly visible both day and night. - (3) Objective Recognize that the people of the City of Willard are the greatest asset and define the most important quality and character of the City. - (a) Policy Encourage citizen participation and civic organizations to participate in City planning and development activities.
 Especially, continue to support and work with City oriented organizations to further the civic spirit and goals of the City.

-12-009 Housing Element Residential Development
+12-009 Residential Development

-The goals, objectives, and policies presented here are intended to be used to help guide and direct residential development with the City of Willard.
-(Needs an explainative paragraph)
+The goals, objectives, and policies presented here are intended to be used to help guide and direct residential development with the City of Willard. (needs an explanative paragraph)???????

-TO PROVIDE AN ADEQUATE, SAFE, AND HEALTHFUL RESIDENCE FOR ALL CITIZENS OF THE CITY.
-TO while MAINTAINing ITS RURAL CHARACTER.
-ALSO, TO ESTABLISH HIGH STANDARDS FOR RESIDENTIAL DEVELOPMENT AND MANAGE to provide GROWTH OCCURRING WITHIN THE CITY TO PRESERVE THE IDENTITY OF WILLARD AS A FAMILY- ORIENTED COMMUNITY WHILE PROVIDING A RANGE OF HOUSING TYPES, STYLES, AND PRICE LEVELS IN ALL AREAS OF THE CITY.
+TO PROVIDE AN ADEQUATE, SAFE, AND HEALTHFUL RESIDENCE FOR ALL CITIZENS OF THE CITY WHILEMAINTAINING ITS RURAL CHARACTER.
+ALSO, TO ESTABLISH HIGH STANDARDS FOR RESIDENTIAL DEVELOPMENT AND MANAGE TO PROVIDE GROWTH OCCURRING WITHIN THE CITY TO PRESERVE THE IDENTITY OF WILLARD AS A FAMILY- ORIENTED COMMUNITY WHILE PROVIDING A RANGE OF HOUSING TYPES, STYLES, AND PRICE LEVELS IN ALL AREAS OF THE CITY.